altalk23/EditorCollab/README.md

 ## How to use

 You can download the client from [releases](https://github.com/altalk23/EditorCollab/releases/latest).
-If you have [Geode](https://github.com/geode-sdk/geode) set up on Windows, I would recommend using the Geode release, otherwise the standalone setup instructions will be given later.
+If you have [Geode](https://github.com/geode-sdk/geode) set up on Windows, I would recommend using the Geode release, otherwise the standalone setup instructions are given below.
 For MacOS only Geode release exists, so you will need that.

-For Geode put the .geode file inside the geode/mods folder and the mod should start functioning.
+For Geode put the .geode file inside the geode/mods/ folder and the mod should start functioning.

+For standalone Windows release, follow these steps:
+- Extract EditorCollab-Resources.zip
+- Move EditorCollab folder into Resources/ folder
+- Load EditorCollab-Standalone.dll with a dll injector or a mod loader or whatever you Windows users call it

 Account screen is located in the same place as the Geometry Dash account screen, press the "TE" button to access.